Independent Housing Numbers Study

 In May 2013, the Council, alongside Warwick District Council, Rugby Borough Council, North Warwickshire Borough Council and Nuneaton and Bedworth Borough Council, jointly commissioned GL Hearn planning consultants to undertake a Strategic Housing Market Assessment (or SHMA for short) for the Coventry and Warwickshire area.

-This study has been undertaken on an independent basis and provides recommendations around the objectively assessed need for new homes within Coventry and Warwickshire.
+Both aspects of the study have been undertaken on an independent basis and provide recommendations around the objectively assessed need for new homes within Coventry and Warwickshire.
 The study is a technical evidence document and responds to the requirements of national guidance.
-It is not Council policy and at this stage the Council has made no decision about how the recommendations will be taken forward.

 - land availability;